HermannMarx/MatchUp_BE/README.md

 - [Sprint 2](https://trello.com/b/mPKFPYuN/matchup-sprint-2)
 - [Sprint 3](https://trello.com/b/XLXSaDP9/matchup-sprint-3)

-## Back-End
+## Front-End

-The back-end part of this project has got its own [GitHub reposetory](https://github.com/HermannMarx/MatchUp_BE).
-It retrieves its data from a [MongoDB](https://www.mongodb.com/) database by using [mongoose.js](https://mongoosejs.com).
-The back-end app is deployed on [Heroku](https://matchup-be.herokuapp.com/).
+The front-end part of this project has got its own [GitHub reposetory](https://github.com/HermannMarx/MatchUp).
+To do its request to the backend the frontend uses [Axios](https://www.npmjs.com/package/axios).

 ## Endpoints